 For now, set the sim_reg port to constant one using a Simulink-type constant.
-Found in Simulink -> Sources.
-This will enable the counter during simulations.
+This can be found in Simulink -> Sources, and will enable the counter during simulations.

-File E dit V iew H elp 🗅 💣 🔹 Enter search term 🔽 🛤 1 coordinates concerned Library: Simulink/Sources Search Results: (none) Mo Mo 🗐 Commonly Used B Band-Limited White Noise ^ \\\\} Chirp Signal Discontinuities Discrete \bigcirc Clock 1 Constant Logic and Bit Ope Lookup Tables LTJ> Counter Free- Running [] ?] /]> Counter Limited Math Operations Model Verification 12:34 Digital Clock SiDem o Sign.
-Positive Enumerated Constant Model-Wide Utilities Ports & Subsystems Signal Attributes untitled.mat From File simin From Workspace -Signal Routing -Sinks Ę. Ground In1 Sources User-Defined Fun \mathbb{M} Pulse Generator \square Ramp •-Additional Math & •- 🙀 BEE_XPS System M Random Number M Repeating Sequence - 🙀 CASPER DSP Bloc - 🙀 Communications \bigwedge Repeating Se- quence Inte հՆ Repeating Se- quence Stair 🙀 Control System To 🔺 🙀 GAVRT Blockset  🔽 Signal 1 Signal Builder Signal -
+File E dit V iew H elp ary Browser = > 🗅 😅 🔹 Enter search term 👻 🎮 1 consistent Libraries consistent Library: Sim ulink/Sources Search Res ults: (none) Mo - 💽 Simulink 🔹 🛋 Commonly Used B ղեւ Band-Limited White Noise ^ \\\\} Chirp Signal Discontinuities Discrete Clock 1 Constant Logic and Bit Ope Lookup Tables \mathcal{M} Counter Free- Running ר זי ניו] Counter Limited Math Operations Model Verification 12:34 Digital Clock SiDem o Sign.
+Positive Enumerated Constant 1111 Model-Wide Utilities Ports & Subsystems untitle d. mat From File simin From Workspace Signal Attributes Signal Routing Sinks F Ground In1 Sources User-Defined Fun ///} Pulse Generator Ramp M Random Number M Repeating Sequence CASPER DSP Bloc $[\land]$ Repeating Se- quence Inte հՆ Repeating Se- quence Stair 🙀 Control System To 🔺 🙀 GAVRT Blockset  💌 Signal 1 Signal Builder Signal -

-During simulation, we can monitor the counter's value using a scope (Simulink -> Sinks):
+During simulation we can monitor the counter's value using a scope (Simulink -> Sinks):

-Here is a good point to note that all blocks from the Simulink library (usually white), will not be compiled into hardware.
-They are present for simulation only.

-Only Xilinx blocks (they are blue with Xilinx logo) will be compiled to hardware.
+Here is a good point to note that all blocks from the Simulink library are usually white in colour, and will not be compiled into hardware. i.e. They are present for simulation only.
+Xilinx blocks are usually blue in colour with the Xilinx logo, and will be compiled to hardware.

-You need to use gateway blocks whenever connecting a Simulink-provided block (like a scope or sine-wave generator) to a from a Xilinx block, this will sample and quantize the simulink signals so that they are compatible with the Xilinx world.
-Some blocks (like the software register) provide a gateway internally, so you can feed the input of a software register with a xilinx signal, and monitor its output with a Simulink scope.
+You need to use gateway blocks whenever connecting a Simulink-provided block (like a scope or sine-wave generator) to and from a Xilinx block.
+This will sample and quantize the Simulink signals so that they are compatible with the Xilinx world.
+Some blocks (like the software register) provide a gateway internally, so you can feed the input of a software register with a Xilinx signal, and monitor its output with a Simulink scope.
 However, in general, you must manually insert these gateways where appropriate.
-Simulink will issue warnings for any direct connections between the Simulink and Xilinx worlds.
+Simulink will issue warnings for any direct connections between the Simulink and Xilinx domains.